toltoxgh/CoreNLP-jMWE/README.md

 1. Extracting a subset of n-grams (collocations) from a corpus for topic modeling and information retrieval purposes.
 2. Word Sense Disambiguation problems, see the publications on [jMWE](http://projects.csail.mit.edu/jmwe/) for more information.

-This is a ready to use new [annotator](http://nlp.stanford.edu/software/corenlp.shtml#newannotators) for Stanford CoreNLP, and can therefore be easily integrated into any further downstream NLP processing the same way as any other already existing CoreNLP annotator.
+This is a ready to use new [annotator](http://stanfordnlp.github.io/CoreNLP/new_annotator.html) for Stanford CoreNLP 3.7.0, and can therefore be easily integrated into any further downstream NLP processing the same way as any other already existing CoreNLP annotator.

 ## Installation and use